What is the Best Deck Stain for Pressure-Treated Wood? (2023)

 However, pressure-treated wood can still be susceptible to weathering, UV damage, and wear and tear over time.
 Staining pressure-treated wood can help protect it and extend its life while also improving its appearance.

-Staining the wood provides additional protection against UV rays, moisture, and regular wear.
+That’s why I never skip staining.
+Staining isn’t just a cosmetic choice; it acts as another layer of armor against UV rays and moisture.
 Staining can also make maintenance easier, but the wood must be allowed to dry completely before applying the stain.

 deck painted with Rain Guard Water Sealers